rust-lang/surveys/surveys/2024-annual-survey/questions.md

 - I do not need this feature
 - I did not know it was stabilized
 - I do not know what it is

-### Which of the following aspects of Rust presented non-trivial problems to your programming productivity?

-Type: select all that apply (optional)

-- Implementing things on tuples
-- Splitting things across crates
-- Having to do iterator implementations manually
-- Not being able to do enough in const fn
-- Needing to drop down to C ABI for rust plugins
-- Async
-- Traits and generics
-- Borrow checker
-- Macros
-- Other (please specify)

-> **justification**
->
-> Conversely, try asking which /problems/ they encountered and let the Rust project figure out what is needed to improve in these areas

 ### How do you build your Rust projects?